Admissions Principles

 College Level Examination Program (CLEP)

-In general, scores on CLEP examinations may not be used to fulfill WCMC admissions requirements.
+In general, scores on CLEP examinations may not be used to fulfill WCM admissions requirements.
 Exceptions are considered on a case-by-case basis.

-Courses Taken Outside of the U.S. and Canada
+Courses Taken Outside of the U.S. or Canada

-Course taken outside of the U.S. and Canada may be used to fulfill WCMC admissions requirements.
-We encourage applicants in this situation to undertake additional coursework in the U.S.
+Course taken outside of the U.S. or Canada may be used to fulfill WCM admissions requirements.
+We encourage applicants who have taken courses outside of the U.S. or Canada to take additional coursework in the U.S. (Please see Residency and Citizenship FAQs for more information.)